adiram17/django-admin-book/README.md

 # django-admin-book
-CRUD Django Application using admin built in.
+CRUD Django Application using django admin built in.